-Korean culture fever has smacked the U.S. so hard that we're getting gloriously deluged by its influence.
+Korean culture fever has smacked the U.S. so hard that you can find it everywhere these days.
 K-pop is everywhere, Urban Outfitters and Sephora carry K-beauty products, and K-culture convention KCON is expanding to multiple cities.

 There are so many—and some of them are so long—that knowing where to start can be daunting.
 Which ones are actually worth your time?
 More importantly, how many tall, hot Korean men can you cram into a single story?

 The best Korean dramas for you to stream right now

 Whether you enjoy manga, Japanese drama, or Korean drama, Boys Over Flowers sits high on a throne within each genre.
 The charming story originated as a manga about a girl entering a snobby private school and meeting the F4 (Flower Four), an insufferable clique of ridiculously good-looking boys.
 The love triangles spawn quickly, but there’s nothing more delicious than watching our protagonist takes down the school’s worst snob.

 The 2009 Korean adaption was a career-maker for several of its stars, such as Lee Min Ho, who has become enormously popular since playing the lead role.
 Perfectly capturing all the bittersweet moments of high school life and young love, it’s a truly enchanting story that never gets old.
 And if you feel you can’t get enough of it, check out Japan’s 2005 adaption “Hana Yori Dango,” which does a similarly spectacular job of telling the tale.